-The following astronomy courses are confirmed for 2017/18 (more may be added later):
+The following astronomy courses are confirmed for 2018/19 (more will be added later):

 Astronomy for for Beginners: A short beginners course, with a strong emphasis on observing the night sky.
-This course, which runs on the same evening (7pm to 9pm) for four consecutive weeks, is run in a very small group so there is plenty of opportunity to tap into Steve's expertise and get personal attention.
+This course, which runs on the same evening (7pm to 9pm) for four weeks, is limited to a very small group so there is plenty of opportunity to tap into Steve's expertise and get personal attention.
 It is run on behalf of the Hampshire and Isle of Wight Wildlife Trust and held at Blashford Lakes Nature Reserve.

 About the course leader